Training structure

 Faculty of Science

-The Earth system is often described as an association of superimposed envelopes, from the central seed to the most discrete zones at the edge of the vacuum of space.
-It can also be thought of as a system where rocks, water, air and life cohabit.
-The Earth system is first and foremost a whole, whose components are largely interconnected on all scales of time and space.
+The Earth system is often described as a series of overlapping layers, starting from the central core and extending to the most remote areas at the edge of space.
+It can also be thought of as a system where rocks, water, air, and life coexist.
+The Earth system first forms a whole, whose components are largely interconnected at all scales of time and space.

-The Earth-Environment module is part of the exploration of couplings between the main components of the Earth system: solid earth, hydrosphere, atmosphere and biosphere.
-It aims to describe and explain some of the most striking interactions, and to show the extent to which these complex processes and couplings control our entire environment, right down to our daily lives, our safety (natural hazards and disasters) and the prospects for human survival on Earth.
+The Earth-Environment module explores the connections between the main components of the Earth system: the solid earth, the hydrosphere, the atmosphere, and the biosphere.
+Its aim is to describe and explain some of the most striking interactions and to show the extent to which these complex processes and interactions control our entire environment, including our daily lives, our safety (natural hazards and disasters), and the prospects for human survival on Earth.

 CM: 30